 Poodle Skirt History

-If you ask anyone who lived through the 50s if they wore a poodle skirt or knew someone who did, chances are they would say no. Poodle skirts were a very brief fad that was only well known in larger cities and although designed for women were mostly adopted by young girls and children.
-Poodle skirts were made of thick but lightweight felt which made them easy to wear over hoop skirts or petticoats for fullness.
-They didn’t need ironing, were cheap and easy to make and were fun to personalize.
+If you ask anyone who lived through the 50s if they wore a poodle skirt or knew someone who did, chances are they would say no. Poodle skirts were a very brief fad that was only well known in larger cities, and although designed for women it was mostly adopted by young girls and children.
+Poodle skirts were made of a thick but lightweight felt which made them easy to wear over hoop skirts or petticoats for added fullness.
+They didn’t need ironing, were cheap and easy to make, and were fun to personalize.

 A poodle on a leash was appliqued to the skirt at the hem.
-Anything French, pink and cute was in vogue in the 50s.
-Adding a pink poodle with a silver leash was the ultimate chic decoration however it wasn’t the only design.
+Anything that was French, pink, and cute was in vogue in the 50s.
+Adding a pink poodle with a silver leash was the ultimate chic decoration, however it wasn’t the only design.
 Cute appliques of animals, flowers and vines, butterflies, seasonal themes, toys, and catchy phrases like “See you later alligator” decorated most kids poodle skirts.
 One of the original 50s skirts featured three poodles with leashes attached to the skirt band.
 Other popular dogs were Scotty dogs, dachshunds, and beagles.
-The designs were quite large covering most of the skirt.
-Most poodle skirt costumes today only have a small poodle in one corner.
+The designs were quite and covered most of the skirt, though most poodle skirt costumes today only have a small poodle in one corner.

 Adults avoided these cute themes but did decorate their skirts with rick rack, zig-zags, stars, and floral appliques or embroidery.
-Some skirt sold added a little decoration to the pocket such as the initials of her name.
-The photo below shows a felt skirt with an Eiffel Tower, telephone, and mouse and Martini Glass.
-Note the length of the women’s poodle skirt compared to girls.
-Girls skirts were knee-length while women’s skirt hung down to the mid-calf, called tea length.
-Most poodle skirt costumes are only sold in knee length.
+Some skirts that were sold added a little decoration to the pocket such as the initials of her name.
+The photo below shows a felt skirt with an Eiffel Tower, telephone, and a mouse with a Martini Glass.
+Note the length of the women’s poodle skirt compared to girls’.
+Girls’ skirts were knee-length while women’s skirt hung down to the mid-calf, called tea length.
+Most poodle skirt costumes today are only sold in knee length.

-50s poodle skirts were usually paired with a white button-down blouse with round peter pan collar.
+’50s poodle skirts were usually paired with a white button-down blouse with a round peter pan collar.
 They could also have pointed collars and come in pastel colors, red, black, and pink too.
 Some poodle skirt outfits were worn with striped knit tops, sleeveless button-down blouses, short sleeve knit sweaters or cardigans, and long sleeve knit tops or sweaters.
 The twin set, a short sleeve knit top with matching knit cardigan sweater, is another iconic pairing with 50s poodle skirts.
-Learn more about and shop for ’50s tops.
+Go here to learn more about and shop for ’50s tops.

-Most girls and young men preferred the plain knit top or sweater because they looked best with a chiffon neck scarf.
-Tied to one side of the neck they were the perfect 50s fashion accessory!
+Most girls and young women preferred the plain knit top or sweater because they looked best with a chiffon neck scarf.
+When tied to one side of the neck, they were the perfect 50s fashion accessory!
 Most neck scarves were a solid color that matched the skirt or a belt.
 If the scarf wasn’t worn around the neck it could be tied around the hair like a headband or around a high ponytail.
-Shop neck scarfs, headbands and hair accessories.
+View some options for neck scarfs, headbands and hair accessories here.

-Although jewelry wasn’t worn on a daily basis when dressing up for a school dance some girls wore their mother’s white pearl necklace (single or double strand in a short length) with matching pearl bracelet and button pearl earrings.
+Although jewelry wasn’t worn on a daily basis, when dressing up for a school dance some girls wore their mother’s white pearl necklace (single or double strand in a short length) with a matching pearl bracelet and button pearl earrings.
 Pearls always made a girl turn into a woman.
-For less gown up jewelry a charm bracelet, pop-it beads, or animal brooch was a welcome addition.
-Learn more about and shop for 50s jewelry.
+For less gown up jewelry a charm bracelet, pop-it beads, or an animal brooch were all welcome additions.
+Go here to learn more about 50s jewelry.

-Cat eye glasses are another 50s accessory worn by women whether they needed glasses or not.
+Cat eye glasses are another 50s accessory worn by women, whether they needed glasses or not.
 Black frames with pointy cat shape eyes with some sparkling rhinestone in the corners are the most classic.
-Frames came in all sorts of plastic colors with corner decorations or not.
-Sunglasses too took on the cat eye shape.
+Frames came in all sorts of plastic colors, sometimes with corner decorations.
+Sunglasses, too, took on the cat eye shape.
 Shop 1950s eyewear.

 Petticoats, crinolines and hoop skirts gave the poodle skirt a lot of poof.
-Hoop skirts were made of a single layer crinoline with a metal or plastic hoop strung through a casing a few inches above the hem.
+Hoop skirts were made of a single layer of crinoline with a metal or plastic hoop strung through a casing a few inches above the hem.
 Hoop skirts were tricky to wear.
-They were prone to flipping up in the wind, hard to sit it, and annoying to dance it (hitting other dancers with your skirt.)
+They were prone to flipping up in the wind, hard to sit in, and annoying to dance in since you were often hitting other dancers with your skirt.
 For these reasons, I don’t recommend wearing a hoop skirt.

-Women choose to wear one or several layers of crinolines instead.
-Vintage petticoats were made of soft nylon.
-Cheap crinolines today are usually made of scratchy tulle netting.
-Either spend a bit more ($60) on a soft crinoline or wear bike/yoga shorts between you and the petticoat.
+Typically, women to wear one or several layers of crinolines instead.
+Vintage petticoats were made of soft nylon, but cheap crinolines today are usually made of scratchy tulle netting.
+Either spend a bit more (about $60) on a soft crinoline or wear bike/yoga shorts between you and the petticoat.
 Be sure to pick the right length for your poodle skirt.
 In the 50s it was indecent to have your petticoat showing.
 “Miss, it’s snowing down south” meant you need to hike up your petticoat.
 Today the trend is to see a fun color petticoat popping out below your poodle skirt.
 The choice is yours.
 Shop 50s crinolines and petticoats.

-The final element of a poodle skirt outfit is socks and shoes.
-White bobby socks folded down, sometimes with embroidered poodles on the outside, are classic girls and teens socks.
-Women wore them too with casual outfits but mostly they wore backseam stockings with skirts.
+The final element of a poodle skirt outfit is the socks and shoes.
+White bobby socks folded down, sometimes with embroidered poodles on the outside, are classic girls’ and teen’s socks.
+Women wore them too with casual outfits, but mostly they wore backseam stockings with skirts.

-Girls and teens wore sparkling clean saddle shoes, usually in black and white but other colors were available (Red, pink, blue, green.)
+Girls and teens wore sparkling clean saddle shoes, usually in black and white but other colors were available such as red, pink, blue, and green.
 Besides saddle oxfords, teens also wore slip-on loafers, black ballet flats, white canvas Keds sneakers, and sometimes heels.

 Authentic 1950s saddle shoes came in black, white or red rubber soles.
 The highest quality saddle shoes are from Royal Vintage.
-Bass also makes good saddle shoes but they frequently sell out and/or not available in black and white.
+Bass also makes good saddle shoes but they frequently sell out and/or are not available in black and white.
 Other costume brands sell cheap saddle shoes made of vinyl or plastic.
-They are ok for a one time costume.
-Shop saddle shoes
+Those are OK for a one time costume.
+Shop here for saddle shoe options.

-Learn more about 1950s teenager girls clothing history
+Learn more about 1950s teenage girls clothing history.

 Need help with your Poodle skirt outfit?
 Ask us anytime.